Skip to content

 Symbol classes

-• Thanks to vectorbtpro taking advantage of multi-indexes in Pandas, you can associate each symbol with one to multiple classes, such as sectors.
+• Thanks to VBT taking advantage of multi-indexes in Pandas, you can associate each symbol with one to multiple classes, such as sectors.
 This can allow you to analyze the performance of a trading strategy relative to each class.

 Compare equal-weighted portfolios for three sectors